 - Filings due pursuant to a statute of limitation or statute of repose have been extended to July 31.

-- Filings due in the appellate courts between March 27 and April 30 have been extended by 60 days.
+- Filings due in the appellate courts between March 27 and April 30 were extended by 60 days.

-- Notices of appeal due to be filed between March 16 and June 1 must be filed by June 30.
+- Notices of appeal due to be filed between March 16 and June 1 were timely if filed by June 30.

 Chief Justice Cheri Beasley has entered a number of emergency directives affecting operations of the trial courts.

-- No jury trials will be held until after July 31.
+- No jury trials will be held before October 1.